zackhitch/bloomtech-challenge-remix/README.md

 npm start
 ```

-Now you'll need to pick a host to deploy it to.
+To deploy, you need to pick a host to deploy it to.

 ### DIY